Curriculum & Assessment

 Since learning is an ongoing process, curriculum maps are never considered "done".
 Revisions are made continually and reflect the Fridley school district's commitment to preparing students for an ever-changing world.

 The Fridley School District uses multiple assessments to provide teachers with information about their students in order to plan effective instruction and identify students who may need additional intervention or extension.
 Some assessments are required by state or federal legislation while others are used to meet state or federal program requirements.
 The schedule provided indicates the district-wide or whole-school testing.
 Teachers may administer additional subject or course related tests and assessments to measure individual student progress.
 The school district strives to maximize instructional time and create a balanced schedule throughout the school year.

 For more information on statewide testing, please visit the MN Department of Education Statewide Testing site.
 This site includes Frequently Asked Questions, Parent Fact Sheets, and a Parent/Guardian Guide to Statewide Testing.

 District and School Performance Data

 The Minnesota Department of Education has created a Data Center for Parents providing the opportunity for parents to look at performance data for the school district and for individual schools.
-The Data Center includes information on academic performance, graduation rates, staff qualifications, student demographics, annual Multiple Measurement Ratings (MMR) and finances.
+The Data Center includes information on student demographics, academic performance on state tests, progress of English language learners, graduation rates, college enrollment, staff qualifications, North Star Accountability System, and finances.
 View the most recently available data for Fridley Public Schools by clicking the link below.